openarchmodel/spec/README.md

 # OpenArchitecureModel Specification
-The OpenArchitecureModel specification describes the standard model for defining and querying software architecture elements.
+The Open Architecure Model (OAM) specification describes the standard model for defining and querying software architecture elements.

 The sources can be browsed from [document](document/core/intro/introduction.rst).